hl7dk/kl-ffb-reporting/input/pagecontent/example.md

 | Indgå i samspil og kontakt | Varetage beskæftigelse; Færdes med transportmidler | 0 - Ingen nedsat funktionsevne | Udvikle funktionsevne |

 #### Reporting
-A delivery report is generated containing the citizen, the condition, the interventions, the organization, and the intervention goal.
+A delivery report is generated containing:

+- Citizen (unchanged)
+- Information gathering (unchanged)
+    - Reference to service request (unchanged)
+    - Reference to the conditions (unchanged)
+- Care plan (unchanged)
+    - Reference to care plan evaluation (unchanged)
+    - Reference to target groups (unchanged)
+- Interventions (one new and one updated)
+    - Reference to the care plan
+    - Reference to the intervention goal
+    - Reference to the organizations
+- Intervention goals (one new)
+    - Reference to conditions
+- Service request (unchanged)
+- Conditions (one is updated)
+- Organization (unchanged)

 The report for this is found here: [DeliveryReport-6th-Encounter](Bundle-aaa5d153-968e-46ec-9f9e-cfc6e93a3f1b.html)